spacyk/eshop-recipe/README.md

 ### Current Extentions
  - Integration with **aws S3** data storage to store product images.
- - Partially done integration with **Stripe** card payment method to handle payments for the products.
+ - Partially done integration with **Stripe** card payment method to handle payments.

 **Beware there are many things that need to be refactored, fixed, updated or finished before deployment to production.**